It’s actually a really old practice!

 The Story of Massage Therapy

-There are many, many forms that include: Thai, sports, remedial, head, deep, aromatherapy and Swedish.
+There are many, many forms of massage including: Thai, sports, remedial, head, deep, aromatherapy and Swedish.
 These are just a some of the types used today.

 China 3000 BC